How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 The number and severity of natural disasters means starting a restoration company can be a lucrative venture.
 Starting any new business requires proper planning, though.

-This guide will help you determine if the restoration business is a good fit for you, things to keep in mind and what you need to get started.
+This guide will you determine if the restoration business is a good fit for you, things to keep in mind and what you need to get started.

 Before you start buying equipment and hiring employees, there are a few things you will want to consider.